tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at hello@amigo.finance

-**Google Sign-In Usage**

-The Amigo - AI app utilizes Google Sign-In to facilitate the extraction of transaction-related emails.
-By using Google Sign-In, the app can access your Gmail account to search for specific transaction patterns in the email titles and bodies that are relevant to your banking and financial activities.
-This is done to provide you with personalized financial insights and better manage your personal finances.
-The sign-in information collected is solely used for this purpose and is not shared with or used by any other service within the app.
-No other usage of the sign-in information is maintained by our app.